ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Colombia](/prayer/notes/colombia.html)
+This week we pray for [Luxembourg](/prayer/notes/luxembourg.html)

-If you missed it, we last prayed for [Burkina Faso](/prayer/notes/burkina-faso.html)
+If you missed it, we last prayed for [Colombia](/prayer/notes/colombia.html)

 ## Prayer App